pmcray/Prometheus_v0_PoC/README.md

 ## Running the PoC

 The main entry point is `main.py`.
-It is currently configured to run the latest task, **Simulated Literature Review**.
+It is currently configured to run the latest task, **Simulated Laboratory Environment**.

 ```bash
 python3 main.py
 ```

 The script will:
-1. Ingest a sample scientific abstract from a PDF.
-2. Structure the key findings into a JSON object.
-3. Answer a question about the paper's conclusion based on the structured knowledge.
+1. Initialize a simulated chemistry environment.
+2. The `PlannerAgent` will propose hypotheses to maximize a target chemical.
+3. The `CoderAgent` will translate these hypotheses into experiments.
+4. The `MCSSupervisor` will run the experiments and feed the results back to the `PlannerAgent`, demonstrating a closed-loop scientific discovery process.

 You can modify `main.py` to run the other implemented tasks.